IDE

 Step 1 - Introduction to Development Environment

-Navigate to your VSCode application.
 Your VSCode screen should look very similar to the screenshot shown below.

 A few things to note:

-3. As you create files throughout the lab, the files will show in the Documents Explorer pane
+2. As you create files throughout the lab, the files will show in the Documents Explorer pane

-Continue to the next section to setup your Python development environment using pyenv on the Ubuntu VM.
+Continue to the next section to set up your Python development environment using pyenv on the Ubuntu VM.